-During tonight's Golden Globes, we saw a lot of inspiring beauty looks.
+During the 2019 Golden Globes, we saw a lot of inspiring beauty looks.
 As such, we had a lot of favorites (19 favorites, to be specific).
 These looks ranged from monochrome and moody à la Rosamund Pike to vivid and colorful à la Camilla Belle.

 Thandie Newton's complexion was flawless.
 It was that creamy, lit-from-within type of matte finish that we're always going for when we reach for our own matte foundations.
 Shout out to her matte charcoal eye shadow, which was just bold and '70s-inspired enough to pair with her mirrored disco dress.

 Rachel Brosnahan paired her sunshine yellow gown with a full face of matte makeup.
 Everything from her base makeup to her taupe eye shadow and peachy pink lip had a creamy matte finish.
 To us, that lip color looks a lot like Charlotte Tilbury Matte Revolution Lipstick in Sexy Sienna ($34).